 Finally, Okera provides a set of libraries for interfacing directly with the Metadata and Okera services, including the Okera Policy Engines (planners) and the Okera Enforcement Fleet (workers).
 This is the traditional way to integrate with the Metadata and Okera services.
 See Deployment Architecture for more on this topic.

 The Platform architecture diagram has a dashed line that separates the external services, which provide the client connectivity, from the internal support and management services.
 The following discusses the external and internal components separately, and how they work together to provide the services to all clients alike.

 The external components in the architecture provide the major functionality of the platform, which is the data access and metadata management, as needed by clients such as interactive users to automated applications.

-The ODAS client libraries are used by many of the provided higher-level client integrations, including Hive, Presto, Spark, and others.
+The Okera client libraries are used by many of the provided higher-level client integrations, including Hive, Presto, Spark, and others.
 This integration support is needed to hide Okera as much as possible behind common tools, with which users are already familiar.
-For example, enabling the Hive integration allows for existing Hive setups to switch from direct usage of underlying data sources to use ODAS instead.
+For example, enabling the Hive integration allows for existing Hive setups to switch from direct usage of underlying data sources to use Okera instead.
 There is no need to alter any metadata at all.

 Wherever possible, use PyOkera, as it performs markedly better than REST.

 Once the cluster is operational, a client can communicate with the cluster services.
 Refer to the Authentication documentation for more details on how to secure the interactions between clients and an Okera cluster.

 The following sequence diagram shows how Presto, as an example interacts with Okera after Okera integration is enabled (see Hadoop ecosystem tools integration).